 - Made a variety of changes to improve EagleFiler's speed and responsiveness, especially for libraries with many files. - You can now copy from one library to another via drag and drop.
-All of the EagleFiler metadata will be preserved. - The New Library... command now offers the option to create an encryped library. - Highlights search matches in the items list and the record viewer. - Each library now has a To Import folder in the Finder.
+All of the EagleFiler metadata will be preserved. - The New Library... command now offers the option to create an encrypted library. - Highlights search matches in the items list and the record viewer. - Each library now has a To Import folder in the Finder.
 Any files that you save into this folder will be imported when you open the library (or within the next minute or two if the library is already open). - You can now delete (and undelete) individual e-mail messages. - Uses the available Spotlight importers to index the content of many types of files that EagleFiler doesn't natively understand. - Added Match Partial Words option to the search pop-up.
-When this is checked, you can search for partial words without having to type wildcards () in the query. - tag:<tagname> searches now work with Filename, From, To/Cc, and Title searches, rather than just Anywhere and Notes searches.
+When this is checked, you can search for partial words without having to type wildcards () in the query. - tag:<tagname> searches now work with Filename, From, To/Cc, and Title searches, rather than just Anywhere and Notes searches. - Can now capture from Skim75 and Journler76 (preserving tags). - When capturing from Cocoalicious77, EagleFiler now preserves the tags and the description and extended description.